-This carrot raisin salad is loaded with quinoa and chickpeas for extra protein and dressed in a bright and flavorful cilantro almond dressing.
+This quinoa salad with raisins is loaded with quinoa and chickpeas for extra protein and dressed in a bright and flavorful cilantro almond dressing.

 I’ve always been into carrot salads.
 I think the fact that they’re typically studded with raisins is what draws me in — I’m such a sucker for dried fruit!
 That said, you’ll usually find me eating raisins by the handful rather than spending the time to make carrot salads.